donomii/ssh-expect/README.md

 # ssh-expect
 A library and mini language for scripting ssh

-ssh-expect is a scripting solution that automates tedious server jobs
+ssh-expect is a scripting solution that automates tedious server jobs.
+It is loosely modelled on the TCL expect library.

 # Use

 ssh-expect automates installs, configures servers and almost anything that can be done in an interactive terminal.

+It was originally written to automate a very tedious procedure that required me to log into several relay ssh servers in order to access the actual server I needed to work on.

     (require "ssh-subprocess.rkt")
     [ssh-script "myAwesomeServerbox" "mybox.coolservers.com" "bob" "sekretpassword"